 An introduction to Computer Science, thinking algorithmically, and using a structured, high-level programming language (Python) to implement algorithms.
 Emphasis on how to design, code, debug, and document computer programs to solve problems from a wide range of disciplines and to appreciate the power of computation.
 Concurrent registration in CSC 165L is required.

-Prerequisite(s): 1 of MAT105(Applied Algebra), MAT106(Applied Algebra and Trigonometry), MPL(Math Placement Level 3)
+Prerequisite(s): 1 of MAT105(Applied Algebra), MAT106(Applied Algebra and Trigonometry), MPL(Math Placement Level 3); CSC165L(Concurrent registration in CSC165L) concurrent registration is required

 CSC165L

 Introduction to Computer Programming (Python) Lab